Megan Hildebrandt talks to an Arts Academy student about her work. Photo credit: Timothy Broekema.

 Hildebrandt teaches a lesson to Arts Academy visual arts students.
 Photo credit: Timothy Broekema.

 Megan Hildebrandt teaches painting, digital media and community outreach at Interlochen Arts Academy and Interlochen Arts Camp.
-A native of Detroit, Michigan, Megan received her Bachelor of Fine Arts from the Stamps School of Art & Design and her Master of Fine Arts in Studio Art from the University of South Florida.
+A native of Detroit, Michigan, Hildebrandt received her Bachelor of Fine Arts from the Stamps School of Art & Design and her Master of Fine Arts in Studio Art from the University of South Florida.
 Her work has been exhibited at The Baltimore Museum of Art, Arlington Arts Center, Johns Hopkins Medical Center, the LIVESTRONG Foundation and more.
-A cancer survivor, Megan is an arts-in-health advocate.
+A cancer survivor, Hildebrandt is an arts-in-health advocate.
 In 2016, she launched the Aesthetics of Health course at Interlochen Arts Academy.

 What’s your favorite medium?